Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/README.md

 # Developing Multi-tenant (SaaS) applications with Microsoft Identity Platform

-This is an incremental chapter-wise tutorial that teaches you how to develop a  [multi-tenant](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps) application using the Microsoft Identity Platform.
+This is an incremental tutorial that teaches you how to develop a [multi-tenant](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps) application using the Microsoft Identity Platform.
 It'll demonstrate how to setup and configure your app, provision it in customer's tenant using admin consent and make it accessible for users.
 We will also cover the steps to deploy it on [Azure App Services](https://azure.microsoft.com/services/app-service/).

 ## How to Use this tutorial

 The aim of this tutorial is for you to understand aspects of **multi-tenancy** in Azure Active Directory from an *app developer perspective*.
 The assumption is that you will follow each chapter in a successive fashion, as the concepts involved are built on top of each other and explanations may not be repeated.
 Before proceeding to **Chapter 1**, read the [discussion below](##-discussion) to get familiar with some basic terminology.

-> A recording of a Microsoft Identity Platform developer session that covered this topic of developing a multi-tenant app with Azure Active Directory is available at [Develop multi-tenant applications with Microsoft identity platform](https://www.youtube.com/watch?v=B416AxHoMJ4).

 ## Contents